 Acne, or acne vulgaris, is a skin problem that starts when oil and dead skin cells clog up your pores.
 Some people call it blackheads, blemishes, whiteheads, pimples, or zits.
 When you have just a few red spots, or pimples, you have a mild form of acne.
 Severe acne can mean hundreds of pimples that can cover the face, neck, chest, and back.
 Or it can be bigger, solid, red lumps that are painful (cysts).

-For most people, acne starts during the teenage years.
+Acne starts when oil and dead skin cells clog the skin's pores.
+This traps bacteria inside the pores, causing swelling, redness, and pus.
+For most people, acne starts during the teen years.
 This is because hormone changes make the skin oilier after puberty starts.

 To help control acne, keep your skin clean.
 Avoid skin products that clog your pores.
 Look for products that say "non-comedogenic" on the label.
 Wash your skin once or twice a day with a gentle soap or acne wash.
 Try not to scrub or pick at your pimples.
 This can make them worse and can cause scars.

-If you have just a few pimples to treat, you can get an acne cream without a prescription.
-Look for one that has adapalene, benzoyl peroxide, or salicylic acid.
-These work best when used just the way the label says.
+If you have mild acne, you can get an acne cream without a prescription.
+Look for one that has benzoyl peroxide or salicylic acid.
+These work best when they're used just the way the label says.

 Health Tools help you make wise health decisions or take action to improve your health.

-Sometimes newborns have acne because their mothers pass hormones to them just before delivery.
+Sometimes newborns have acne because their mothers pass hormones to them just before they are born.
 Acne can also appear when the stress of birth causes the baby's body to release hormones on its own.
 Young children and older adults also may get acne.

-A few conditions of the endocrine system, such as polycystic ovary syndrome and Cushing's syndrome, can lead to outbreaks of acne.
+A few conditions, such as polycystic ovary syndrome and Cushing's syndrome, can lead to outbreaks of acne.

 Mild acne usually causes only whiteheads and blackheads.
 At times, these may develop into an infection in the skin pore (pimple).